python/typeshed/README.md

 ## Discussion

-If you've run into behavior in the type checker that suggests the type stubs for a given library are incorrect or incomplete, we want to hear from you!
+If you've run into behavior in the type checker that suggests the types stubs for a given library are incorrect or incomplete, we want to hear from you!